 SGEG 202.
-Introduction to Weather and Climate (4) The interrelationship of weather elements and controls and the spatial distribution of climate and vegetation.
-Three class and two laboratory hours per week.
+Introduction to Weather and Climate (3) The interrelationship of weather elements and controls and the spatial distribution of climate and vegetation.

 SGEG 212.
 Introduction to Economic Geography (3) Factors in location and production of commodities, commerce and manufacturing.